 - Red and black Spider-Man suits

-Another cool feature are the multiple combat disciplines, offering interactive story choices, character customization, and Spider-Man instant replay for when your Spider-Man pulls an especially sick move.
+The game features a new-at-the-time three-dimensional combat system that takes the action from street-level to the rooftops and beyond.
+There are also multiple combat disciplines, interactive story choices, character customization, and instant replay for when you pull an especially sick move.

 This is one of the best games ever for Nintendo DS, according to one report.
-Fans especially like that familiar villains are included like Venom and Rhino, among others.
-It’s also easy to switch between the two Spider-Man suits, we found out.
-Things do get a bit dark, according to one report, but nothing that will induce nightmares in little ones.
-Others wished the storyline lasted just a little bit longer, though.
+Things do get a bit dark, but not to the point that it’s nightmare-inducing for little ones.
+Some players even wish the storyline lasted just a little bit longer.